- Arabic (عربى) (442 KB PDF)

 To ensure the health and safety of Australians and international students, arrivals under an International Student Arrival Plan may be paused at any time under health advice.

 You must hold a valid Student (subclass 500) visa to participate in an International Student Arrival Plan.
-The Department will not facilitate priority processing for student visas as part of this process.
+We will not facilitate priority processing for student visas as part of these plans.
 Check our website for current processing times.

 While there is no minimum visa validity required to enter Australia, you should allow enough time on your visa if there are delays to your travel to Australia.
 You cannot board your scheduled flight without a visa.